denpamusic/homeassistant-plum-ecomax/README.md

 ### Calibrate meter

 Allows to set meter entity to a specific value.
 This can be used to set a value of a `Total fuel burned` sensor which is only available on pellet burner controllers.

-#### Fields
+#### Calibrate meter fields

 - value

-#### Targets
+#### Calibrate meter targets

 - total_fuel_burned

 ### Reset meter

 Allows to reset the meter entity value.
 This can be used to reset a value of the `Total fuel burned` sensor which is only available on pellet burner controllers.

-#### Targets
+#### Reset meter targets

 - total_fuel_burned